Dr Loumidis has helped

 for a wide range of problems.
 CBT helps people identify and understand

-terms of the relationship between thoughts, feelings and behaviour.
-The
+problems in terms of the relationship between thoughts, feelings and

-in the here and now, and relies on you and Dr Loumidis developing a
+difficulties and relies on you and Dr Loumidis developing a shared

-leads to the identification of personalised, time-limited therapy goals
+problems.
+This then leads to the identification of personalised,

 Counselling